legumeinfo/pandagma/README.md

 	Chr1	2221	5555	id1

-Optionally, a file specified in the expected_chr_matches variable can be specified in pandagma.conf, which provides anticipated chromosome pairings, e.g.
+Optionally, a file specified in the expected_chr_matches variable can be specified in GENUS.conf, which provides anticipated chromosome pairings, e.g.
   01 01
   02 02